niawag/myMPD/index.md

  - Localized user interface
  - Themeing

-myMPD is win active development.
+myMPD is in active development.
 Feedback, bug reportes and feature requests are very welcome.
  - <a href="https://github.com/jcorporation/myMPD/issues">Goto GitHub issues</a>